Our Favourite UK Places

 Wensleydale - Rural Wensleydale and the Yorkshire Dales, dissected by centuries-old dry stone walls, is a peaceful haven for visitors.

-Winchcombe - This Cotswold village is surrounded by fascinating places to visit, including Sudeley Castle, final home of Catherine Parr.
+Winchcombe - This Cotswold village is surrounded by fascinating places to visit, including Sudeley Castle, the final resting place of Catherine Parr.